mserver5 − the MonetDB server version 5

 GDK (Goblin Database Kernel) is the current columnar storage kernel engine of the MonetDB 5 database.
 It is the component that manages and performs operations on BATs (Binary Association Tables), single columns.
 The parameters here affect the behaviour of GDK which may nagatively impact performance if set wrongly.
 The kernel tries to choose the values for optimal performance.
 Changing these parameters is discouraged.

 Enable or disable the vmtrim thread which tries to unload memory that is not in use.
-Default: yes
+Default: yes on 32 bit platforms, no on 64 bit platforms

 You can enable debug output for specific kernel operations.
 By default debug is switched off for obvious reasons.
 The value of gdk_debug is an integer, which value can be (a combination of):